 Your Money or Your Life

-In this book one of the most esteemed contemporary historians of the Middle Ages presents a concise examination of the problem that usury posed for the medieval Church, which had long denounced the lending of money for interest.
-Jacques Le Goff describes how, as the structure of economic life inevitably began to include financial loans, the Church refashioned its ideology in order to condemn the usurer not to Hell but merely to Purgatory.
-Le Goff is in the forefront of a history that studies "the deeply rooted and the slowly changing."
-As one keenly aware of the inertia of older societies, he is all the more able to delineate for us the disruptive forces of change.
+In this intriguing study, Jacques Le Goff, one of the most esteemed contemporary French historians of the Middle Ages, presents a concise investigation of the problem that usury posed for the medieval Church, which had long condemned the lending of money for interest.
+Le Goff describes how, as the structure of economic life inevitably began to include financial loans, the Church refashioned its theology in order to condemn the usurer not to hell but merely to purgatory.
+Jacques Le Goff is Director of Studies at the Ecole des Hautes Etudes en Sciences Sociales, Paris, and the author of The Birth of Purgatory.
+Patricia Ranum is the translator of Afterthoughts on Material Civilization and Capitalism by Fernand Braudel.

-...lucid and surprisingly engaging."
+...lucid and surprisingly engaging.

 The New York Times Book Review